G1ANT-Robot/G1ANT.Tutorials/Wiktoria/Lesson5.md

 To calculate percent change we do not have to open x-rates.com because we already have all the needed values.

 Now, let’s create a loop as in the previous procedures and make it not never-ending (remember we have to get value from the specified cell and set the condition that if there is no currency, stop the loop).
+Remember that variable ♥row needs to increase by 1 in every execution of a loop.

 ```G1ANT
     ➜calculatePercentChange